freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 - ``sd-gpg``, which holds the *Submission Private Key* required to decrypt messages, replies, and documents.
-- ``sd-devices``, which passes exported documents through to USB devices like printers and encrypted flash drives.
+- ``sd-devices``, which passes exported documents through to USB devices like printers and encrypted USB flash drives.

 By design, the Qubes OS host domain, ``dom0``, also does not have Internet access.